 Commodity Supplemental Food Program

-The Commodity Supplemental Food Program works to improve the health of low-income elderly persons, at least 60 years of age, by supplementing their diets with nutritious USDA foods.
-These monthly food packages include a variety of items such as: non-fat dry and ultra pasteurized milk, juice, Farina, canned meat/poultry or fish, oats/ready-to-eat cereal, rice or pasta, peanut butter, dry beans, and canned fruits or vegetables.
+The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income older adults, 60 years of age or older, by supplementing their diets with nutritious USDA foods.
+These 30-pound monthly food boxes include a variety of shelf stable grocery items such as juice, shelf-stable milk, cereal, peanut butter, canned protein, pasta or rice, assorted canned goods, and a two-pound block of cheese.

 DOWNLOAD AN APPLICATION